apache/mxnet/docs/install/ubuntu_setup.md

 $ make -j $(nproc)
 ```

-*Note* - USE_OPENCV and USE_BLAS are make file flags to set compilation options to use OpenCV and BLAS library.
+*Note* - Temporary disable MKL-DNN for R. USE_OPENCV and USE_BLAS are make file flags to set compilation options to use OpenCV and BLAS library.
 You can explore and use more compilation options in `make/config.mk`.

 <br/>